How Much Should You Pay a Social Media Influencer?

-According to MediaKix, typically professional influencers base fees on “popularly, engagement, past performance, “it” factor, production quality and niche skills”.
+According to MediaKix, typically professional influencer marketing cost is based on their “popularly, engagement, past performance, “it” factor, production quality and niche skills”.

-At Caffeine we think about a few factors when determining how much we’re willing to spend.
+At Caffeine we think about a few factors when determining influencer marketing and spending.
 We look at how many impressions they get per post and think about what type of engagement and collaboration our clients would want to do with them.
 We also think about the fact that our clients are going to get a free piece of content from it that they can use on their own social media.
 When we manage giveaways for our clients we look at the cost per thousand impressions in relation to how much Facebook Ads would cost for comparison.

 With the quickly booming industry of influencer marketing, experts agree that it’s a challenge to report on exactly what to charge and most say it depends.
 Later shares that “many digital marketers adhere to the one cent per follower (or $100 per 10K followers) rule”.
-But there are other companies that stick to a formula with less than 1 cent per follower at it’s core.
+But any given social media management or talent agency might stick to a formula with less than 1 cent per follower as an average price.
 Hootsuite remarks that often “…influencers will have a press kit describing their rates and the types of partnerships available.
 Depending on the campaign, bundled content or special rates can also be worked out to reduce labor and costs.”
-That means influencers are just like any other talent or contract marketer you hire to promote your product.
-Depending on their business model and experience, they can charge with packages or straight fees.
-Moreover, Ignite Visibility agrees there’s no exact formula that regulates how much each influencer charges.
+That means influencer pricing is set just like any other talent or marketing contractor, and you can expect to pay them relatively similarly.
+Depending on their business model, they might even charge using packages or straight fees.
+Moreover, Ignite Visibility agrees there’s no exact formula that regulates the factors that affect the cost of an influencer.
 There are, however, ways to go about calculating how much you might spend on each influencer and where you might set your budget.

 Engagement for Brand Awareness